 Framing leaders in specific ways can even immortalize them after their death.
 In the past few years both Steve Jobs (Apple) and Burt Shavitz (Burt’s Bees) have passed away.
 Despite this, their legend continues to affect their respective brand stories, even after their direct say in the brand has ceased.

 Framing can also be used as a storytelling technique within one particular story to give certain experiences, ideas or events a specific meaning.

 The news is a great example of how framing can warp the same factual story.
 Consider how two opposing news stations may cover the same topic, especially when it comes to politics.
+Even news stations visual storytelling to create a narrative.
 The way you frame a story consists of what aspects you choose to highlight and which you choose to ignore, so that the facts fit into your intended narrative.

 Much of this kind of framing has to do with how the story is written and the POV.
 Different narrative styles also influence how the story is received by an audience.
 As a creative director you can use visual storytelling or storytelling marketing to improve your content and brand story.
 Visual storytelling can frame your content in a human way that people will trust.